 Malta was one of those places that was sitting high on my bucket list since we moved to Europe.
 It just seemed like such a unique place with an interesting mix of cultures and a gorgeous landscape.
 And, I have to admit, there was just something about those cute balconies.
 When I finally visited, I ended up being most surprised at how ancient Malta is, how long it has been inhabited and how many empires have conquered it.
-Hearing the Maltese speak to each other (what I assumed was them deciding where they were going to meet for some cheeselets… more on cheese later) the language sounded like a mix of Arabic and Italian.
+Malta is an incredible mix of cultures and languages.
+When I overheard locals speaking to each other, the language sounded like a mix of Arabic and Italian.
 Parts of Malta look similar to London with the iconic red phone booths, pubs and even a Marks & Spencer.
-Here’s my weekend guide to Malta to make the most out of your time.
+I wish we had spent longer in Malta, but a long weekend is enough to experience this amazing island.
+In this weekend guide to Malta, I’ll share our itinerary that makes the most of each day, where to stay and where to eat.

 Weekend Guide to Malta, Day 1:

-Of the many restaurants and cafes in the area we choose Soul Food for lunch.
+Of the many restaurants and cafes in the area we chose Soul Food for lunch.
 This casual spot had nice sandwiches and a patio space along the pedestrian walkway.
-No. 43 was also a few doors down with a line out the door, so something good must be going on in there.
+No. 43 was also a few doors down with a line out the door, so something good is sure to be going on in there.

 With the rest of the afternoon to explore, we took a ferry (less than $3 round trip) to Silema and walked along the waterfront promenade to St Julian’s.
-This is the resort area of Malta filled with Hiltons and rooftop pools with skyline views.
-We wandered and stayed long enough to have a drink by the waterfront, but this would be a good area if you’re after more of a resort experience.
+This is the resort area of Malta filled with modern hotels and rooftop pools with skyline views.
+We wandered around and only stayed long enough to have a drink by the waterfront, but this area would be good choice if you’re after more of a resort experience.

 Weekend Guide to Malta, Day 2:

 We started our first full day by taking a bus over to the Blue Grotto.
 I don’t know why I wasn’t expecting this to be as big as it was.
-You know when you see photos of a place and just have an image in mind?
-Scale is always hard to call.
+You know when you see photos of a place ahead of time and have certain expectations?
+The Blue Grotto is one of those places that far exceed what I had been expecting.

 We also saw a few hikers walk down from the temple to the coastline.
 I wish I had brought my Nikes.

-If you’re a GOT fan like me, Mdina is a must.
+If you’re a Game of Thrones fan like me, visiting Mdina is a must.
 The gate of this walled city is where Kings Landing was filmed in the first season.
-You can also find Little Finger’s brothel inside the walled city.
-There are several cute restaurants inside with nice outdoor seating for lunch or a drink.
+Behind this famous gate, you can find several restaurants with outdoor patios, narrow walkways, a church, charming facades (as pictured below) and the filming location of Little Finger’s brothel.

 We headed back to Valletta to have dinner.
 If you do nothing else in Valletta (which would be a shame because the whole place is wonderful) you have to go to Trabuxu Wine Bistro and have the cheese plate.
-I’m allll about the cheese and if have happen to be gluten free like me, rejoice.
+My love for cheese plates runs deep and this plate still ranks in my top 5.
+Their cheese plate was really more like a work of art with fruit tucked into slices of meat folded like origami.
+Also if have happen to be gluten free like me, rejoice.
 Trabuxu had some of the best gluten free bread I’ve had.
-Their cheese plate was really more like a work of art… with fruit tucked into slices of meat folded like origami.

 Weekend Guide to Malta, Day 3:

-If you have time on the third day depending how much of Gozo you see, you could squeeze in one of the three cities or Popeyes Village.
-We didn’t have time, but I heard you can go on a boat tour around the harbor from Birgu for sights of the area from the sea.
+If you have time on the third day depending how much of Gozo you see, you could squeeze in one of the three cities or Popeye’s Village.
+You can also go on a boat tour around the harbor from Birgu for a whole different perspective.

 It’d be wrong to write about Malta without mentioning that there’s another little island, Comino, sandwiched between Gozo and Malta.
 The official population is now only 3 after one person died this year.
 I get wanting a little peace and quiet, but that seems a bit too isolated for me.
 We were warned the island can get crowded in the summer with tourist flooding its gorgeous beaches and perfectly blue bay.
 Guess I’ll have to come back and see it to believe it!